 We've played for all sorts of functions from weddings and family celebrations to public ceilidhs and charity fundraisers.

-We also play ocassional pub sessions (our last one at The Plough was streamed to the world over the Internet!) and if you fancy a ceilidh at your rock festival or instead of your company Christmas Ball, we can do that too.
+We also play ocassional pub sessions (we recently played an open-mike slot at the Berkley Arms in Cam to celebrate Burns Night) and if you fancy a ceilidh at your rock festival or instead of your company Christmas Ball, we can do that too.

 Steve: Caller, Squeezeboxes, Harmonicas, Acoustic Guitar, Vocals, General nonsense